Google Chrome Starts Testing a Built-in Ad Blocker on Windows, Android

 Seriously.
 How could this NOT lead to a lawsuit?
 Blocking the competition is something that is frowned upon, no matter the intentions.

-I'd be happier with no auto-play video (Score:2)
+I'd be happier with no auto-play video (Score:5, Interesting)

 The worst thing about using Chrome is the inability to disable HTML5 video autoplay.
 It's either ads that start running automatically, or videos that they stick to the top of every !@#$ news story on CNN.
 I've been using Chrome from its early days, but I'm honestly starting grow weary from videos that just play all the time.
 Yes, there are add-ons that supposedly block them.
 Sometimes they do, sometimes they don't.
-But if software won't let the user be in control of what's displayed on his computer, it
+But if software won't let the user be in control of what's displayed on his computer, it's really time for that software to go.

 Re: (Score:2)